 The Governing Body can write off debts owed to the school up to a value of £500.
-Individual debts above that level, but not exceeding £2,500, may be written off with the approval of the Interim Chief Education Officer.
-All debts above £2,500 may only be written off with the additional approval of the Interim Chief Education Officer and the Director of Finance, Resources & Customer Services.
+Individual debts above that level, but not exceeding £2,500, may be written off with the approval of the Director of Schools & Children's Service.
+All debts above £2,500 may only be written off with the additional approval of the Director for Schools & Children's Service and the Director of Finance, Resources & Customer Services.
 For reporting arrangements and write off requests, please refer to the Finance Manual.